Asset Protection vs Estate Planning

 The Practical Sequence

 A revocable living trust remains valuable for what it actually does.
 It avoids probate, provides incapacity management, and keeps estate details private.
-It simply cannot protect assets from creditors, and no amount of trust language changes that result under Florida law.
+It cannot protect assets from creditors, and no amount of trust language changes that result under Florida law.

 A physician who creates a revocable living trust has solved the probate problem but not the malpractice problem.
 A business owner who forms an LLC has protected business assets but has no plan for what happens to those assets at death.
 Neither strategy substitutes for the other.
-Asset protection under Florida law and estate planning address different risks at different stages, and both fail when mistaken for each other.
+Asset protection and estate planning address different risks at different stages, and both fail when mistaken for each other.